 3. We can get shy

 When we are surrounded by friends, us ambiverts can be very talkative, loud and outgoing.
-However, ambiverts often find it difficult to show this extroverted side when they are with people they know less well.
+However, we often find it difficult to show this extroverted side when we are with people we know less well.
 We can be shy and nervous around people we don’t know well.
 People can be confused by this apparent change in personality and may think there is something wrong.

 4. Our activity levels change constantly